armbian/documentation/docs/User-Guide_FAQ.md

 ## Why are old-stable distributions like Ubuntu Focal or Debian Buster not supported?

-The Armbian project has very limited human and financial resources so it can focus only on a few up-to-date operating system releases.
+The Armbian project has very limited human and financial resources so it can focus on a few up-to-date operating system releases only.

-## I have a TV Box/tablet from <insert random vendor\>.
+## I have a TV Box or tablet from <insert random vendor\>.
 Can I use Armbian on it?

 No.

 However some community members are commited to tinkering with these devices.
 They discuss their findings in a dedicated space in [our forums](https://forum.armbian.com/forum/24-tv-boxes/).
 Take note that there is no support from the Armbian development team whatsoever.
 General advice: **Do not buy (cheap) tv boxes!**

-## Why does Armbian not support TV boxes in general?
+## Why does Armbian not support tables or TV boxes in general?
 The market is huge!

 There are some manufacturers who produce better quality than the others.
 In general they provide more or less accurate schematics and they have some engineers that are available for general public and you can ask them things here and there.
 Most of them try to keep up with the highest standards of hardware development.
 With proper documentation and minimal support, costs of software development are significantly lower.
 This is especially important, because we waste our precious private time to secure proper hardware functioning through the time.